 You can be reimbursed for the medicines you purchase once you have met the initial deductible, which is EUR 50 per calendar year.

 Children and adolescents are exempt from the initial deductible.
 It is applied from the beginning of the year in which you reach the age of 19.

-You can usually get a reimbursement directly at the pharmacy.
+You get a reimbursement directly at the pharmacy.
 The pharmacy contacts Kela electronically to check your eligibility.
 The pharmacy also has up-to-date information about your progress towards meeting the initial deductible and the annual maximum limit on out-of-pocket costs.